d12frosted/elpa-mirror/melpa/auto-dark-readme.txt

     M-x customize-group auto-dark

-If you're using DoomEmacs or Spacemacs, follow the installation tips on https://github.com/LionyxML/auto-dark-emacs.
+If you're using Doom Emacs or Spacemacs, follow the installation tips on https://github.com/LionyxML/auto-dark-emacs.